Tschrock/VibeSaber/README.md

 --------

-**WARNING:** This mod is currently unstable and you are guarrenteed to run into some bugs.
+**WARNING:** This mod is currently unstable and you are guaranteed to run into some bugs.
 For example, due to arcane programming gremlins, BEAT SABER WILL HANG WHEN YOU EXIT IT.
 This is expected behavior and until I manage to exorcise the code demons you will have to force-quit it from windows.

 --------